CharleneMcKeown/DevOps-and-Containers/README.md

 ## Deploy Kubernetes Service and supporting services

 > **Important!** If you already deployed an AKS cluster, all you need to do is create an Azure SQL DB and an Azure Container Registry.
-You can do this manually, or create a 'Templated Deployment' in the Azure portal, and use the 'supportingservices.json' template in this repo.
+You can do this manually, or take advantage of the one click deployment (<a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCharleneMcKeown%2FDevOps-and-Containers%2Fmaster%2Fsupportingservices.json">click here for it</a>) using the ARM template 'supportingservices.json' (located in the root of this repo).
 Once completed, skip to [Create an Azure DevOps account and generate a demo project](https://github.com/CharleneMcKeown/DevOps-and-Containers#create-an-azure-devops-account-and-generate-a-demo-project
 ).

 <img src="screenshots/templatedeployment.PNG" alt="templated deployment" width="600px"/>